 “How could anyone be so heartless as to wrest this final hope from them, when it remains within our power to make the sacrifice that might secure it?”

-“Those unwilling to do their hundred-millionth part to reduce your risk of death from a certain cause by as much as a ten-thousandth, or in other words, personally reduce it by a full quadrillionth, just because they don’t want “novel gene therapy,” evidently need their head processed by a meat grinder.”
+“Those unwilling to do their hundred-millionth part to reduce your risk of death from any particular cause by no less a twenty-thousandth, or in other words, personally reduce it by at least half a quadrillionth, just because they don’t want “novel gene therapy,” evidently need their head processed by a meat grinder.”

-“If overtaking them on the highway, you would be remiss not do your damnedest to run them off the road, regardless of how it may effect commuters in the next lane.”
+“If overtaking them on the highway, you would be remiss not do your damnedest to run them off the road, regardless of how this may affect vehicles in the next lane.”

 “They are of course losing jobs and access to various services, yet ultimately will have to choose between getting the shot and being shot.
 There’s really no other scientific way to look at it.”